MBC Action

-MBC Action (stylized as ^{MBC}ACTION) is a free-to-air television channel that targets young Arabic males.
-It delivers Western series, movies, including sports and anime and action movies and television programs and films from action genre.
+MBC Action (Arabic: إم بي سي أكشن; stylized as ^{MBC}ACTION) is a free-to-air Saudi Arabian action-oriented television channel owned by the media conglomerate MBC Group.
+It targets young male audiences across the Middle East and North Africa and broadcasts Western series, action films, anime, sports programming, and related television content.

 History

-Subtitled in Arabic language, the channel is a part of the Middle Eastern media company MBC Group.
-It is intended to aim mainly at male audiences, unlike its sister channel MBC 4 which is aimed at female audiences.
+Subtitled in Arabic language, the channel is a part of the Saudi Arabian media company MBC Group.
+It is aimed mainly at male audiences, unlike its sister channel MBC 4, which is aimed at female audiences.
 It delivers Western series, movies, dramas, thrillers, and action reality shows as well as Japanese anime and sports programs.
 The channel is a weekly "magazine" format show about cars, similar to Top Gear, which also broadcasts the British and American versions of the BBC's Top Gear.
-It was launched on 5 March 2007 with the Pilot episode of the TV series Lost which, along with Prison Break and The 4400, is one of MBC Action's biggest coups.
-It will also show new episodes of other shows like 24, Pimp My Ride, The Sparticle Mystery and the Power Rangers.
+It was launched on 5 March 2007 with the pilot episode of the TV series Lost, which, along with Prison Break and The 4400, is one of MBC Action's biggest coups.
+It also airs new episodes of other shows like 24, Pimp My Ride, The Sparticle Mystery and the Power Rangers.
 The channel also airs the International Fight League.

 MBC Action HD launched on 1 July 2011.

-In August 2025, MBC Group secured a three-year agreement with the Bundesliga rights holders to air the league's matches in the MENA region on MBC Action.